 Baixa-Chiado hotels in Lisbon

 - BE Poet Baixa Hotel – Right on Rua Augusta in Baixa, this boutique hotel is an excellent and affordable option for a stay in Lisbon.
 The rooms are comfortable (the double-glazed windows are great), the staff is SO nice, and the breakfast buffet is top-notch.
-This is where I stayed in Lisbon!
+I stayed here on my first Lisbon trip.

-- Hotel da Baixa – A mid-range boutique hotel in the heart of Baixa, and also one of the top-rated hotels in the city.
+- Hotel da Baixa – This mid-range boutique hotel is in the heart of Baixa, and also one of the top-rated hotels in the city.
+The rooms are extremely comfortable, and you're just a few minutes' walk from Rossio Square.
+I stayed here on my second Lisbon trip.

 *A note for the Baixa neighborhood: It's safe (I had no issues even when out alone at night), though don't be surprised if you're asked if you want to buy marijuana while walking around.
 And the hosts/servers at all the outdoor restaurants along Rua Augusta WILL approach you and try to get you to look at a menu.
 But they'll usually leave you alone if you just say no.